 With its proximity to Los Angeles and 75 inches of snow per year, Big Bear Lake is also very popular with Southland skiers.

-Seven Great Things to Do at Big Bear Lake
+Seven Great Things to Do

 Zip Line Tour: If you have the need for speed, try zipping down a hill at 45 mph.
 But don't worry, you'll be strapped safely into a harness while doing it.
 Tour operators make you feel at ease, providing instructions and distracting from your worries with chatty conversation.
 It may also help to know that you descend in stages, nine small zips that last approximately 20 seconds each.